Oldsmobile Custom Cruiser: Body

 While sharing its roofline and doors with its divisional counterparts, the body of the Custom Cruiser was styled as a hybrid of the B-body Delta 88 and the C-body Ninety-Eight, using components from both model lines.
-From the Ninety-Eight, the Custom Cruiser shared its front fascia and rear quarter panels (and front fender skirts); the interior adopted trim elements from both the Delta 88 and Ninety-Eight.
+From the Ninety-Eight, the Custom Cruiser shared its front fascia and rear quarter panels (and rear fender skirts); the interior adopted trim elements from both the Delta 88 and Ninety-Eight.

 In line with the Vista Cruiser, simulated woodgrain trim was offered as an option, with nearly 80% of buyers selecting the feature.

 During its production, the Custom Cruiser followed the exterior design of Ninety-Eight, receiving a new front bumper for 1972; front and rear 5-mph bumpers were adding during 1973 and 1974, respectively.
 For 1974, the grille underwent a redesign.

 For 1976, the Custom Cruiser received a second revision.
 Largely a preview of the 1977 Oldsmobile 98, the fascia was given four square headlights with outboard marker lights.